Tanmay2109/Chunav-AI/README.md

 │   ├── server.js     # API + Groq integration
 │   └── .env          # Never commit this!
 └── README.md

-## 🤝 Contributing
-Pull requests welcome!
-Built for the hackathon with ❤️ for Bharat.

 ## 📄 License
 MIT